ludepo/TSE-Python-Project/README.md

 # EXAM PROJECT PYTHON

-This project was realized in November 2020 as part of the Python class for EEE Master.
+This project was realized in November 2020 as part of the Python class for the EEE Master.

 ## 1. Project description

 This project consists in modelling a coffee bar that sells drinks and food, for different types of customers.
-Based on information obtained from a given dataframe, the aim is to simulate the purchases made in a coffee-shop by different type of customers that have different behaviors.
+Based on information obtained from given data, the aim is to simulate the purchases made in a coffee-shop by different type of customers that have different behaviors.

 ## 2. Prerequisites
 To run this project, you will need to install Python.
-Before running any piece of code, please make sure that you imported the packaged specified at the top of each file.
+Before running any piece of code, please make sure that the libraries indicated at the top of each file are installed.

 **Please note that decisions must be taken while running the code.
-As running the full simulation uses approximatly 8BG of ram, which can be long, you will have the choice to either simulate the whole dataframe or to load data that is already stored and simulate a shorter simulation.
+As running the full simulation takes approximatly one hour (with 8BG RAM), you will have the choice to either conduct the entire simulation or to load data that is already stored and simulate a shorter simulation.
 You will be indicated when needing to take decisions.**